abaez/ta-rust/README.md

 for an API call.
 I believe with how Rust work, these prototypes are good enough for each reference call.

 #### Completed:
-*   lexer: All keywords, types, strings, and numbers lexer definitions.
+*   lexer: All keywords, types, library types, syntax extensions, strings, and numbers lexer definitions.
 *   module: *.rs, massive list of snippets, and API reference to all crates as of v0.11.

 #### To Do: